-- (a) The conditions of the examination must be consistent with conditions described in OAR 436-010-0265. - (b) If the worker refuses or fails to submit to, or otherwise obstructs, an independent medical examination reasonably requested by the insurer or the director under ORS 656.325(1), the director may suspend compensation by order: - (A) The worker must have the opportunity to dispute the suspension of compensation before the director will issue the order; and - (B) Compensation will be suspended until the examination has been completed.
-The worker is not entitled to compensation during or for the period of suspension. - (c) Any action of a worker's observer allowed under OAR 436-010-0265(5) that obstructs the examination may be considered an obstruction of the examination by the worker for the purpose of this rule. - (d) The director may determine whether special circumstances exist that would not warrant suspension of compensation for failure to attend or obstruction of the examination.
+- (a) The conditions of the examination must be consistent with conditions described in OAR 436-010-0265. - (b) If the worker refuses or fails to submit to, or otherwise obstructs, an independent medical examination reasonably requested by the insurer or the director under ORS 656.325(1), the director may suspend compensation by order:

+- (A) The worker must have the opportunity to dispute the suspension of compensation before the director will issue the order; and - (B) Compensation will be suspended until the examination has been completed.
+The worker is not entitled to compensation during or for the period of suspension. - (c) Any action of a worker's observer allowed under OAR 436-010-0265(6) that obstructs the examination may be considered an obstruction of the examination by the worker for the purpose of this rule. - (d) The director may determine whether special circumstances exist that would not warrant suspension of compensation for failure to attend or obstruction of the examination. - (e) The director may impose a monetary penalty against the worker under OAR 436-010-0265.